fecaps/email_microservice/README.md

 a cluster (for instance, through Kubernetes) more memory would be required when scaling up, while by using disks some volumes can be added.

+### Postgres

+Despite the usage of RabbitMQ for queueing the messages status are kept in Postgres container, this in order to allow actions like retrieving which messages have been delivered, etc.

 ### Laravel - AMQP

 - Package used to deal with AMQP in Laravel: https://github.com/bschmitt/laravel-amqp